Henrietta Lacks The Immortal Women: A Hell of a lot of HeLa Cells

 She was a poor southern African-American tobacco farmer, not a scientist or a researcher, and barely had the means to provide for her family.

-However, unknowingly, and without consent, Henrietta gave birth to a large part of modern medicine, changing the fields of microbiology and virology forever.
+However, unknowingly, and without consent, Henrietta Lacks gave birth to a large part of modern medicine, changing the fields of microbiology and virology forever.

 The cells that Dr. Otto Gey took eventually became the HeLa cell line used in research.
-Her cells still live on today, but her body and soul passed on in late 1951 when the cancer had metastasized throughout her body.
+Her cells still live on today, but her body and soul passed on in late 1951 when cancer had metastasized throughout her body.
 Her family was not aware that science was still replicating her cells until 25 years after her death.

-What are HeLa cells?
+What Are HeLa Cells?

 HeLa cells are known as the “immortal” cell line.
 When Gey took the sample from Henrietta, he noticed they were quite strange.
 He studied them, isolating the cells that had the best qualities.

 HeLa cells are special because they continue to replicate and they easily survive in laboratory settings.